Lower Manhattan Arts Academy

 Goal Two: To build a toolbox of visual arts integration projects that will deepen understanding of the themes and ideas of the books in our humanities curriculum.

-Goal One: Through consultation, professional development from recording industry professionals and teaching artists and equipment purchases, LoMA will build recording and music production capabilities into the music composition curriculum.
+Goal One: Through consultation, professional development from recording industry professionals and teaching artists, partnerships with recording studios and equipment purchases, LoMA builds recording and music production capabilities into the music composition curriculum.

 Goal Two: LoMA will have a teaching artist work with the English teacher to create art visual arts units that will go with the several pieces of literature that the curriculum teaches.
 Each year they will add a new arts integrated lesson into the curriculum.